 Reason #6 – Meet and greets / Photo Opportunities

 There are loads of places for photo opportunities around Butlins, Skegness.
-As well as the beach area there’s various photo ops dotted around the place.
+As well as the beach area there are various photo ops dotted around the place.
 Keep an eye out for them!

 Reason #7 – Extra Activities

-As well as everything mentioned above there’s other things that you can do at Butlins, some of these come at an additional cost.
+As well as everything mentioned above there are other things that you can do at Butlins, some of these come at an additional cost.

 In the evening we ate at Ludo’s Italian restaurant.
 We also ate at the firehouse restaurant where I had an amazing rack of ribs.

-- Eat well in advance of the entertainment starting.
+- Eat well in advance of the start of the entertainment.

 - The queue for the pool first thing can be enormous.
 We usually visit just after lunch and although its busy it’s not as busy as first thing.
 The splash park is quieter first thing so try and visit this early on.